 Upon the completion of the MS program in food science or nutrition, students will:

 1. Technical Knowledge

-- Demonstrate advanced knowledge and understanding in their area of emphasis. - Demonstrate some knowledge across food science and/or nutrition disciplines outside of their core specialty area, commensurate with coursework completed during the degree.
+- Demonstrate advanced knowledge and understanding in their area of emphasis. - Demonstrate sufficiently broad knowledge across food science and/or nutrition disciplines outside of their core specialty area.

 2. Research and Scientific Inquiry Skills